List of Marvel Comics teams and organizations: Point Men

+The Point Men is an organization appearing in American comic books published by Marvel Comics.

 The Point Men are Hawaii's sanctioned superhero team that is part of the Fifty-State Initiative.
 Its known members are Stingray, Devil-Slayer, Star Sign, and Paydirt.
 Magnitude was revealed to be a Skrull infiltrator.

 Power Broker Inc.

 Power Elite

+The Power Elite is an organization appearing in American comic books published by Marvel Comics.

 The Power Elite is a cabal of influential brokers that came together to strengthen the country after Hydra's brief takeover of the United States.
 Its known members include Thunderbolt Ross, Phil Coulson, Selene, Mayor Wilson Fisk, Norman Osborn, a resurrected Aleksander Lukin (who has the remnant of Red Skull's mind in him) and his wife Alexa, Zeke Stane, Baron Strucker, and Taskmaster.